 Over the years our bucket shakers and the Tartan Ribbon have become a common sight as audiences flock to the Pleasance Courtyard, and from 2017, we’ve been along at the Pleasance @ EICC.
 In 2017 alone, bucket collections raised an amazing £41,500 including matched funding from Lloyds Banking Group.

 Between bucket shakers, benefit shows and the annual flagship Tartan Ribbon Comedy Benefit, the relationship has raised more than £500,000 to support Waverley Care.
 That money has helped us to reduce new HIV and Hepatitis C infections, increase the number of people getting tested and provide much needed support to people living with the conditions across Scotland.

 Over and above the money, our relationship with the Pleasance has helped to raise awareness and challenge the stigma that continues to be attached to HIV and Hepatitis C.

 You can also support us by heading along to selected shows on the Pleasance programme each year, including the Tartan Ribbon Comedy Benefit.
-Keep checking this page, or head to our events page for updates on which shows will be raising money for Waverley Care.
+Just head to our events page for updates on which shows will be raising money for Waverley Care.